ExtrieveTechnologies/QuickCapture_Android/README.md

 //Then add implementation for SDK in dependencies in build.gradle (module:<yourmodulename>) dependencies {
   implementation 'com.extrieve.quickcapture:QCv4_PLUS:<SDK-VERSION>'
-  //latest version : 4.1.10
 }
-SDK-VERSION - Need to replace with the correct v4 series.
+//SDK-VERSION - Need to replace with the correct v4 series.
 ```

 Or Maven: